-CFA FRA (CFA Financial Reporting and Analysis), known as “FSA” in the past, is one of the most heavily weighted sections in Level 1 and Level 2, representing 20% and 15-20% of total syllabus respectively.
-There is none in Level 3.
+CFA FRA (CFA Financial Reporting and Analysis), known as “FSA” in the past, is one of the most heavily weighted sections in CFA Level 1 and Level 2 exams, representing 20% and 15-20% of the total syllabus, respectively.
+(Level 3 doesn’t cover FSA.)

 Level 1 pretty much covers all aspects of basic financial accounting.
-For those who are not an accounting major or not exposed to accounting at work, it could be pretty tough.
+For those who are not accounting majors or are not exposed to accounting at work, this section of the CFA exam could be pretty tough.

 One of the biggest challenges for FRA is the sheer volume of materials.
 For candidates who are familiar with accounting concepts, it is not only long but terribly boring.
 One can easily get bogged down, spend too long there, and still doesn’t get the big picture.

 Unlike many other topics (e.g., Quant, Portfolio Management, Fixed Income, Derivatives), you can’t simply learn a few basic principles and be able to derive the rest.
 You have to memorize a lot of materials without one strong underlying theory to tie things together.